MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Is the Museum open to the public?
 Can I visit?

-Is the MOA Shop still open?
+What are the MOA Shop hours?

 If you are purchasing on behalf of a UBC department and wish to pay to pay by Internal Service Delivery, please contact us at shop@moa.ubc.ca or 604.827.4810.

-Is the Library + Archives still open?
+Is the Library + Archives open?

 Arrival